dotnet/docs/docs/framework/winforms/controls/design-time-errors-in-the-windows-forms-designer.md

 ### Visual Studio cannot open a designer for the file because the class within it does not inherit from a class that can be visually designed

 Visual Studio loaded the class, but the designer for that class could not be loaded.
 Visual Studio requires that designers use the first class in a file.
 To correct this error, move the class code so that it is the first class in the file, and then load the designer again.

 ### Visual Studio cannot save or load instances of the type '\<type name>'

 This is a problem with a third-party component.
-Please contact the component vendor.
+Contact the component vendor.

 ### Visual Studio is unable to open '\<document name>' in Design view